 We never miss an opportunity to see Waipio Valley as we’re traveling Highway 19 to and from the Kona side to the Hilo side.
 Each time, we visit, the valley looks different based on the season, recent rainfall and time of day.

 Getting to the Waipio Valley lookout is easy.
 Turn towards the ocean and the town of Honokaa at Plumeria Street between mile markers 43 and 44.
 Follow Plumeria Street to the intersection of Highway 240 and turn left.
 Just follow Highway 240 west from Honokaa until it ends at the lookout.
+There’s a small parking lot here.
+Visitors can see the valley from the parking lot, but visitors who are able can take a set of stairs down to get a little closer look into the valley.

 Several years ago, we took a guided hike around the Waipio Valley Rim.
 The following photo shows one of those vantage points from that hike.
 As of a 2018 update, we do not know of a tour company that is currently offering guided hikes around the rim.
-Note access to the trail can only be accesses via private property.

 Another interesting way to see Waipio Valley is on a Big Island helicopter tour.
 Here’s a video clip of Waipio Valley.
 (Email subscribers: click this link to find the Waipio Valley video embedded in this post.)